sagarrathod7568/Jumbotail/README.md

 # E-Commerce Shipping Charge Estimator

 This is a simple backend API for estimating shipping charges in a B2B e-commerce marketplace.
-The application helps Kirana stores in India to calculate shipping charges based on product weight, transport mode, delivery speed, and the distance between the warehouse and customer.
+The application helps Kirana stores in India to calculate shipping charges based on product weight, transport mode, delivery speed, and the distance between the warehouse and the customer.

 ## Project Overview

 The **Shipping Charge Estimator** calculates the shipping charges for delivering products from a seller's warehouse to a customer's location.
 It includes features like:
 ![Screenshot 2024-11-18 170748](https://github.com/user-attachments/assets/18b51c8f-15e9-4fbd-a6c4-678d8a0495f0)

 - Finding the nearest warehouse for a seller's product.
 ![Screenshot 2024-11-18 170915](https://github.com/user-attachments/assets/91a4f12c-c381-4d6a-b360-5ad68b78882f)

 - Calculating shipping charges based on the distance and transport mode.